The right performers can turn an ordinary event into a memorable occasion

-When booking entertainment, the golden rule is: know your audience.
-Will guests be in their 20s, or 50s?
-Predominantly male, or female?
+When booking entertainment, the golden rule is to know your audience.
+Will guests be in their 20s or 50s?
+Predominantly male or female?
 Do they know each other or not?
 Is the company involved a respectable City blue-chip or a funky Shoreditch start-up?

-Another consideration at this point is your venue.
-If your budget is limited, double up with a venue that comes with entertainment included.
-The large restaurants in central London are particularly good for live music, especially in the run-up to Christmas.
-Also think about boutique bowling, cabaret venues and supper clubs.
-If you have the budget to bring in your own entertainment, what type of performance will work in the space you’ve booked and where is the best place to stage it?
-Ask the in-house team for advice.
+Another consideration at this point is what type of venue is suitable to host your celebration.
+If money’s tight, you can choose somewhere that has all of the entertainment included in the price.
+Widen your search and think about boutique bowling, cabaret venues and supper clubs.
+If you have the budget to bring in your own entertainment, you need to work out what type of performance will work in the space you’ve booked, and where the best place is to stage it.

-Once you know what type of entertainment you want, start looking at specific acts.
-There’s no shortage of possibilities, from free-runners and politicians to beatboxers and contortionists.
-The best recommendations are unsolicited, so keep your ears peeled for advice from your peers at networking and industry events.
-Showcases are increasingly rare but trade shows are a great place to see entertainers in action.
+Once you know what type of entertainment you want, it's time to start looking at specific acts.
+There's no shortage of possibilities – free-runners, contortionists, beatboxers and brass bands can all get the crowd going.
+The best recommendations are unsolicited, so keep your ears open for advice from your peers at networking and industry events.
+Showcases are rare but trade shows are a good place to see entertainers in action.

-An established entertainment agency will have done hundreds of events like yours, so you can trust its agents’ advice on what will (and, more importantly, won’t) work.
-The best agencies will seek out new acts on an ongoing basis, putting the entertainers they find through rigorous auditions before adding them to their books, so you can also expect them to help you find the best of what’s new.
+An established entertainment agency will have done hundreds of events like yours, so you can trust the advice of its agents on what will and, more importantly, won’t work.
+The best agencies continually seek out new acts, putting the entertainers they find through rigorous auditions before adding them to their books, so you can also expect them to help you find the best of what’s new.

-If at all possible, try to see the act you’re interested in ‘live’ at another event.
-If you can’t, ask for a DVD or downloadable video clip from a past event (most acts will have these on a website).
+If at all possible, try to see the act you’re interested in play live at another event – there's no better gauge of their ability to entertain a crowd.
+If you can’t, ask for a DVD or downloadable video clip from a past event (most acts will have these on their website).
 Always ask for references from recent clients too.

-One thing all booking agencies agree on is that comedy is difficult to get right (remember Ricky Gervais at the Golden Globes?).
-If you’re going to hire a comedian, accept that you need to splash out on someone successful and middle of the road: think BBC1 rather than BBC3.
-Give the agency a thorough brief on what will be taken as a light-hearted dig and what will mortally offend your chief executive (best to use the most easily offendable guest as a yardstick).
+One thing all booking agencies agree on is that comedy is difficult to get right.
+If you’re going to hire a comedian, accept that you need to splash out on someone successful and middle of the road.
+Think BBC1 rather than BBC3.
+Give the agency a thorough brief on what will be taken as a light-hearted dig and what will mortally offend your chief executive (best to use the most easily offended guest as a yardstick).
 A carefully chosen public speaker might be a less risky and more corporate-friendly alternative.

 SET ON A SUPERSTAR?

-Be prepared to pay tens of thousands for a top comedian or speaker such as Michael McIntyre or Tony Blair – and make that hundreds of thousands if you want an A-list musician or band, such as Rihanna or Kings of Leon.
+Be prepared to pay tens of thousands for a top comedian or speaker such as Bill Bailey or Richard Branson – and make that hundreds of thousands if you want an A-list musician or band, such as Rihanna or Mumford & Sons.
 Overall, booking a big-name act is a trade-off.
-It will undoubtedly generate buzz for your event, but that comes at the cost of potentially higher security and insurance bills, plus all the hassle that dealing with a star brings (those insane riders…).
+It will undoubtedly generate buzz for your event, but that comes at the cost of potentially higher security and insurance bills, plus all the hassle that dealing with a star brings.
 Many entertainment agencies recommend celebrity headliners only for ticketed events, where a name has genuine selling power.

-Instead, consider a tribute act, which, at their best, are not remotely cheesy.
-After all, why pay upwards of £10,000 for a one-hit wonder from a TV talent show, when for a fifth of that you could get a seasoned performer who’ll expertly perform classic hits that everyone loves?
+Instead, consider tribute acts, which are not remotely cheesy when they are good.
+After all, why pay upwards of £10,000 for a one-hit wonder from a TV talent show, when for a fifth of that you could can have a seasoned crowd-pleasing performer who’ll expertly perform classic hits that everyone loves?